dpdani/msc-thesis/README.md

-# A State of the Art Concurrent Lock-Free Hash Table
+# A Concurrent Hash Table for CPython

-## With an implementation for the CPython Interpreter

 Daniele Parmeggiani